 Blog

-In this manual we will tell you how to install Sentry on Centos 7, and do it quickly, correctly and reliably.
+In this manual we will go through the process of installing Sentry on CentOS 7.
+We’ll explain how to do it quickly, correctly and reliably.
 In addition, we will prepare the configuration for Supervisor, with which we will manage the main Sentry services.

 yum install epel-release -y